 "Geography has inspired me to continue my studies to Higher Education and introduced me to topics that influenced my future career direction."
 "I have enjoyed applying my geography knowledge to appreciate the impact of conflict."

-How much work will I need to do?
+Frequently asked questions and future careers How much work will I need to do?

 Regular homework will be set including report writing, reading and research.
 In addition as an independent learner it is expected that you will keep up to date with current affairs.
 Do we do fieldwork?

-Year 13 includes a residential to Wales in addition to day visits.
+Year 13 includes a residential at the Kathikas fieldwork centre in Cyprus.
 4 days worth of field experience are now a compulsory element of the course.
 Where do all the Geographers' go?

 Geography graduates were surveyed after their degree courses about their career destinations.
-The results show:

-- 40.6% went into management & administration

-- 24.8% did further training, including PGCE

-- 11.4% joined the financial sector

-- 10.4% joined the retail sector

-- 10% joined other professions, including the media.
-(Source AGCAS)

-For more information contact Mr R Vasconcellos Email: Ricardo.Vasconcellos@modschools.org
+The results show: - 40.6% went into management & administration - 24.8% did further training, including PGCE - 11.4% joined the financial sector - 10.4% joined the retail sector - 10% joined other professions, including the media.
+(Source AGCAS) For more information contact Mr R Vasconcellos Email: Ricardo.Vasconcellos@modschools.org